Graph-Based Tests for Two-Sample Comparisons of Categorical Data: Permutation Distributions of the Test Statistics

 \section{Permutation Distributions of the Test Statistics}

-Based on the results in Sections \ref{sec:sim}-\ref{sec:general}, we focus on $R_\CuMST$ and $R_\uMST$.
-In this section, we consider the permutation distributions of these two statistics in their generalized forms.
+Based on the results in Sections \ref{sec:sim}-\ref{sec:general}, we focus now on $R_\CuMST$ and $R_\uMST$.
+We consider the permutation distributions of these statistics in their generalized forms.
 That is, we consider $R_{C_0}$ and $T_{C_0}$, the latter defined as